Where are you based?

 What equipment do you use?

-We use mostly Schoeps and Neumann microphones with RME preamplifiers.
+We use mostly Schoeps and Neumann microphones with Sonosax and RME preamplifiers.

 Do you offer video recording?

-We offer video recording of recording sessions with up to three static camera angles (using Blackmagic cinema cameras), synced and edited to the audio.
+We may be able to provide basic filming (sessions only, not live concerts), though audio work takes priority so it depends on how busy we are.
 You can see an example here.
 We can also recommend specialist videographers if your video requirements are more sophisticated or artistic, or if you wish to film a live concert.

 Can you provide Apple Digital Master files?